 Copy all files from the PolicyDefinitions folder on a source computer to the new PolicyDefinitions folder on the domain controller from the source location C:\Windows\PolicyDefinitions

-Important – Make sure you made a backup of existing policies from the source location.
+Important – Make sure you back up existing policies from the source location.

 The PolicyDefinitions folder on the Windows domain controller stores all .admx files and .adml files for all languages enabled on the client computer.